tlayh/velociParser/Readme.md

 If you don't use commandline arguments, all tracks are parsed with the user that is configured in config.yaml.
 If the first argument is set, only some tracks are parsed.
 If the second argument is set, an additional user is parsed to compare your results to this user.

+## Validate if all tracks are in the config.yml

+    go run Velociparser.go -validate=true

 ## Configuration